True Tales of Kids Turning Down Sweets

 Henry had several bites of several cookies (ha!) a couple handful of pretzels when we sat down for lunch, a bite of strawberry, a bite of toast, and nursed whenever he wanted all day long.

-The reason I thought I'd write this down is lots of people around me are fretting about what their kids eat and when and how and withholding “desserts” or treats and I have found that letting go of all that has really allowed my daughter to follow her own body's cues.
-She eats fruits, veggies, chocolate, meat, grains…without me doing anything besides making it available and attractive.
+The reason I thought I'd write this down is lots of people around me are fretting about what their kids eat and when and how and withholding "desserts" or treats and I have found that letting go of all that has really allowed my daughter to follow her own body's cues.
+She eats fruits, veggies, chocolate, meat, grains—without me doing anything besides making it available and attractive.

-I'm watching an advance cd of interviews of the unschooling documentary Lee Stranahan is making, and watching sandra talk about food made me think about today and I wanted to share.
-Up till now a lot of my parenting ideas have been theoretical and or I've read about other people’s results and experiences.
+I'm watching an advance cd of interviews of the unschooling documentary Lee Stranahan is making, and watching Sandra talk about food made me think about today and I wanted to share.
+Up till now a lot of my parenting ideas have been theoretical and or I've read about other people's results and experiences.
 I believed what unschooling was doing for their lives, and now I am seeing what it's doing in ours.
 It's cool.

-originally here: A Happy Childhool Lasts Forever.
+originally on the blog A Happy Childhood Lasts Forever.

 I had a real ah-ha moment yesterday in the food arena, when he asked for his (r)ice cream (he'll run to the fridge and point to the freezer to tell me).
 I got him a dish of it, and was also cooking broccoli at the time.
 He took a few bites of the ice cream, but when he saw the broccoli, he ran to the stove and wanted it.
 He ate the entire crown with some salt and pepper, and left the rest of the ice cream to melt on the table.
 Something I might not have believed could happen before learning about the joys of *trusting* our children to make their own food choices...